 WASHINGTON (CN) – A veteran pilot took to the D.C.
-Circuit Court on Tuesday to challenge a new TSA rule that subjects airline employees to the same random pat-down searches as ordinary passengers.
+Circuit on Tuesday to challenge a new TSA rule that subjects airline employees to the same random pat-down searches as ordinary passengers.

 The change, which the TSA announced in March, will still only apply to a random selection of crewmembers, but will include hands-on searches instead of the less intrusive searches airline employees have been subjected to in the past.

 Nicholas Bonacci, who has worked for 30 years as a pilot at a “major airline,” claims Congress never intended for the TSA to wrap up airline employees in its changes to passenger screening laws.
 To show this, Bonacci points to a change made to the 2001 Aviation and Transportation Security Act that removed language that expressly made crewmembers subject to the same screenings as passengers.

 Bonacci claims the TSA originally meant the pat-down screenings only for passengers who did not want to undergo advanced-imaging searches, but has extended it to employees.

 Instead of speedy access through a special, crew-only door at the George Bush Intercontinental Airport in Houston, where the pilot is based, Bonacci and other crewmembers now have to undergo the same random searches as the passengers on their planes, according to the 19-page petition for review filed Tuesday in the U.S. Court of Appeals for the D.C.
 Circuit.

 “This draconian manner of identifying crewmembers and compelling them to undergo ‘passenger screening’ is a wholesale abuse of discretion by respondent,” Bonacci claims.
 “Further, any force of law asserted by respondent to compel petition to submit to illegitimate ‘passenger screening’ or, otherwise inflict sanction, is arbitrary and capricious – and worse yet – agency lawlessness.”